This is unpublished

 Prakash Vishnu, MD, FACP

 Prakash VishnuDr.
-Prakash Vishnu, MD, FACP, is an associate professor at University of Washington School of Medicine, and an attending physician and affiliate investigator Fred Hutch Cancer Center.
-He practices systems-based hematology, and has clinical expertise in treating thrombotic and hemorrhagic disorders, hemoglobin disorders, thrombocytopenia, disorders of iron metabolism and rare genetic hematologic diseases.
-After graduating from Bangalore Medical College, Dr. Vishnu completed post-graduation at University of Auckland, New Zealand.
-He completed residency training in Internal Medicine at Wayne State University, and fellowship in Hematology and Medical Oncology at Mayo Clinic, where he also served as a faculty.
-He also was a fellow at the Mayo Clinic Quality Academy and Virginia Mason Institute.
-Dr. Vishnu is board-certified in Internal Medicine, Hematology, and Medical Oncology.
-He is a Fellow of the American College of Physicians and member of the American Society of Hematology, and International Society of Thrombosis and Hemostasis.
-Dr. Vishnu has published more than 60 peer-reviewed articles and book chapters in the area of hematology and oncology, and presents lectures at various regional, national, and international society meetings.
+Prakash Vishnu, MD, FACP, is an associate professor at the University of Washington School of Medicine and an attending physician at Fred Hutch Cancer Center.
+He specializes in systems-based hematology, and treating various blood disorders.
+Dr. Vishnu graduated from Bangalore Medical College, completed post-graduation at the University of Auckland, and trained in Internal Medicine at Wayne State University.
+He completed his Hematology and Medical Oncology fellowship at Mayo Clinic, where he also served as faculty.
+He is board-certified in Internal Medicine, Hematology, and Medical Oncology, and is a Fellow of the American College of Physicians.

 Trang Vu, MD, MPH